aghiles/microexr/README.txt

 Directory Structure
 -------------------

+README.txt

+	This file.

 microexr/src

-	contains the souce to the library.
+	Contains the source to the library.

 microexr/test

-	contains a simple test that produces an EXR file.
+	Contains a simple test that produces an EXR file.

 microexr/tools

-	contains a couple useful source files but not needed for the library.
+	Contains a couple useful source files but not needed for the library.

-microexr/buil
+microexr/build

+	Contains object files (.o files) after the build.

+microexr/lib

-	will containt the library 'libmicroexr.a' after the build.
+	Will contain 'libmicroexr.a' after the build.

 How to Build
 -------------

-Like this (on linux and macosx)
+Like this (on Linux and Mac Os X):

   cd microexr/src
   make

 Windows not yet tested but as you can see, should be a simple task, for once!

+To build the test:

+  cd microexr/tools
+  make
+  ./gradient

+This will generate a simple gradient file in "gradient.exr".

 Dependencies
 ------------